ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/basic/variant.md

 ## Way {#way}

-Returns active field (active index) of a variant over struct (over tuple)
+Returns an active field (active index) of a variant over a struct (tuple).

 ### Signature